 - The Raytheon Pavilion & Outdoor Exhibits

 With its distinctive hump, the H-34 is one of the most recognizable helicopters.
-It was among the last of the piston-engine ones, but in Algeria and Vietnam pioneered new roles for helicopters in war: troop assault, gunship, and cargo hauling.
+It was among the last of the piston-engine ones.
+In Algeria and Vietnam it pioneered new roles for helicopters in war: troop assault, gunship, and cargo hauling.

 To lighten the aircraft, parts of the H-34’s skin were made of magnesium, which corrodes in salt air, so the Navy and Marines had to wash it often.
 Also, magnesium burns easily, and the crew is quite vulnerable sitting 15’ above the engine.

 UH-34B Seabats served as recovery birds for early Mercury space flights.
 Its lift capacity was just enough to carry the space capsule.
 In 1961, the Mercury 4 hatch was prematurely opened and the capsule filled with seawater.
 The extra weight was too much for the H-34 and the capsule had to be released and sank in deep water.

 Initially it was called the HSS-1 Seabat (anti-submarine) and HUS-1 Seahorse (transport) by the Navy, Marines and Coast Guard.
 The Army and Air Force called it H-34.
 In 1962, under the unified DoD aircraft designation system, the Seabat became SH-34, the Seahorse UH-34, and the Choctaw CH-34.

 Roles included utility transport, anti-submarine warfare, search and rescue, and VIP transport.
 It could carry 12–16 troops, or eight stretcher cases and two medical personnel in the Medevac role.

 The U.S. Army did not fly the Choctaw in Vietnam, but the Marines depended on the CH-34D “Dogs” for combat assault in Vietnam from1962–69.